 Pay zero road tax

 To help the government to achieve its Road to Zero targets it has incentivised the take-up of lower emitting vehicles.
-One of these incentives is known as the plug-in car grant, which offers a discount of up to £3,500 on the price of a brand new low-emission vehicle.
+One of these incentives is known as the plug-in wheelchair accessible vehicle grant, which offers a discount of up to £2,500 on the price of a brand-new wheelchair accessible low-emission vehicle.

 Which vehicles are eligible?

-- The maximum available for a van is £8,000, with eligibility criteria of 75g/km CO2 or less and ability to travel at least 10 miles without any emissions at all
+- For vans, the maximum available is £2,500 for a small van and £5,000 for a large van, with eligibility criteria of less than 50g/km CO2 and ability to travel at least 60 miles without any emissions at all

-- For large vans and trucks – first 200 orders are up to a maximum of £20,000, reverting to £8,000 after that.
+- For the first 250 truck orders placed, the grant covers 20% of the purchase price, up to a maximum of £16,000.
+This is limited to 10 per customer.
+After the order limit is reached, a maximum grant of £5,000 will apply.
 These vehicles must have CO2 emissions at least 50% less than the equivalent conventional Euro 6 vehicle that can carry the same capacity.
-They must also be able to travel at least 10 miles without any emissions at all
+They must also be able to travel at least 60 miles without any emissions at all

 Vehicle category types